Aircoookie/WLED-Docs/docs/basics/faq.md

 Segments are non-persistant by default.
 If you want to load your preset at every startup, just do the following:
 - Set your segments up as desired
-- Go into the Favorites tab in the web UI, click the save checkbox and save the config to preset slot number `16`
+- Go into the Favorites tab in the web UI, click the save checkbox and save the config to a preset and keep the ID in mind (e.g. `1`)
-- In LED settings, set `Boot Preset` to `16`
+- In LED settings, set `Boot Preset` to the preset-number you created (e.g. `1`)

-This will be improved in a future release, so that you will be able to save multiple segment configurations!
+Note: In very old versions of WLED it was only possible to save segments to preset `16`

 ### May I sell a product running WLED?